19 People Who Won Oscars For Their First Movie

 2. Anna Paquin

-Long before True Blood, nine-year-old Anna Paquin got her first big break in The Piano.
+Long before True Blood, 9-year-old Anna Paquin got her first big break in The Piano.
 She beat 5000 other girls, including her sister, for the role.
 Her only acting experience: a small role as a skunk in the school play.
 Paquin was 11 when she won Best Supporting Actress in 1994.
 Holly Hunter won Best Actress for playing her character's mother.

 3. Gale Sondergaard